jd174/Public_Radio_Transcriptor/README.md

-This project can monitor past broadcasts from broadcastify and download them for analysis and transciption.
+This project can monitor broadcasts from broadcastify and download them for analysis and transciption.

 This happens in three parts: